 Want some fun and easy ways to get your family outside having fun?
-Have you ever done a nature scavenger hunt?
-Are you looking for some nature scavenger hunt printables?
+Have you ever done a scavenger hunt outside or a specific nature scavenger hunt?
+They’re incredibly versatile… you can use them for all ages, plus they’re a low-prep activity.
+Make sure to grab your nature scavenger hunt free printable below!

-When we head out on scavenger hunts we usually bring along a pencil to mark off the items we find.
+When we head out on scavenger hunts we usually bring along a pencil to mark off the items we find, but you could laminate your hunts to reuse them with wipe-off markers.

 - Various leaves, flowers, and rocks